 “I was very fortunate in the housing situation,” he said.
 “I had four other roommates and they were great people.
 We talked a lot and still do.
 That communication helped a lot during the course.
 We would go home at night and help each other with questions we had.”

-In addition to the positive housing experience, Sacks benefited from the DevMountain’s teaching style.
+In addition to the positive housing experience, Sacks benefited from DevMountain’s teaching style.
 Instructors were available to share real-world experience with the class.
-And, mentors who had recently been through the same course were available to empathize through the learning process.
+And mentors, who had recently been through the same course, were available to empathize through the learning process.

 “Having someone there that was a recent student was very valuable.”